and-cuau/FinanceTracker/README.md

 # Finance Tracker and Visualizer
-A tool for keeping track of daily and weekly accumulated expenditures across different categories of expenses.
+A tool for keeping track of budget as well as daily and weekly accumulated expenditures across different categories of expenses.
 Provides data visualization with bar graph and pie chart options.

 ## Technologies Used
 - **Frontend**: React, HTML, CSS, Typescript, Chart.js